 This delicious street food is usually available at food court areas, sports matches, Japanese pubs, and high-end restaurants.
 At certain high-end places, the chefs even seek out rare chicken breeds for their distinct flavor and texture.

 There are many variations of Yakitori, but the most popular ones are Negima Yakitori (chicken thigh and green onions) and Tsukune (chicken mince).
-The Japanese cooks usually season Yakitori with soy grilling sauce and salt, sometimes they also add sour plum paste and wasabi.
+The Japanese cooks usually season Yakitori with soy grilling sauce and salt; sometimes, they add sour plum paste and wasabi.

 This Yakitori master will tell you everything about enjoying Yakitori!